The Mothers’ Union in Winchester Diocese is a small part of a Worldwide Christian membership Charity with 4 million members in 84 countries.

 “There are lots of ways that I can praise…” go the words of a children’s song… and there are very many ways in which we actively praise God by taking action.
 We

-- give families in crisis and difficulty the chance of a holiday through our “Away From It All” Family Holiday scheme;
+- give families in crisis and difficulty the chance of a break away.

-- support prisoners and the chaplaincies of the two prisons in our region;
+- work to support prisoners and the chaplaincy in the prison in our region;

-- work as individuals and small groups in many parishes running or supporting children’s groups, parenting groups, marriage and baptism preparation, child contact centres, women’s refuges;
+- work as individuals and small groups in many parishes running or supporting children’s groups, parenting groups, marriage and baptism preparation, women’s refuges;

 - seek to educate ourselves and others about things that impact on contemporary family life: media, drugs, relationships, the social policy of our government and the UN;